-PROTEOMICS Neuroscience Reconstructed: Proteomics
+Neuroscience Reconstructed: Proteomics

-About This Course
+EPFLAbout This Course

-In this course on Genetics and Brain Development, we will focus on the principles of neurogenetics and brain development and we will introduce you to the fields of genomics, transcriptomics, epigenomics and their applications.
+In Neuroscience reconstructed: Neuroproteomics, we will focus on the basic biology of proteins, their role in the nervous system and as well as introduce you to the fields of translatomics, proteomics and their applications.

 Each week will include a video lecture or reading material, practice exercises, online tools to access existing data as well as a reading list if you wish to learn more on the week's subject.
 The week will be concluded by a graded assignment.